nidawi/nidawi.github.io/_pages/about.md

 ---
 # About me
 ### Who I am
 I am an absolute nobody.
-I go by the student name ja222ts or the alias Nidawi.
+I generally go by the alias Nidawi, or Nid, even in real life.
 I am a textbook nerd and enjoy all nerd-appropriate things such as coding, video games, computers in general, 3D design, and hitting the gym.
 I guess the last part doesn't really fit.
 I've never liked writing "about me" pages because there's quite literally nothing to know about me.
 I hope that I will one day become a developer of some description (preferably developing software that is helpful in some way) and I'd like to make a 3D game one day.
 That's about it, really.
 #### Programming
 I have been programming since 2010 when I was first introduced to C# during my time in gymnasium (gymnasium is an acceptable word in English now!).
 I have since then developed a variety of applications including, but not limited to (all of those are written in C# [I assume that will change soon]):
 * Quality of life improvements